sigmaSd/IRust/crates/irust_repl/README.md

 This requires https://github.com/pypa/flit

-To start developping locally use `flint install` followed by `python -m irust_kernel.install` after each change
+To start developping locally use `flint install --symlink` followed by `python -m irust_kernel.install` after each change